WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2022-08-08-introducing-gitops.md

 description: GitOps is a way to manage infrastructure as code (IaC) which gains more and more traction lately.
 ---

-GitOps is a way to manage infrastructure as code (IaC) which gains more and more traction lately.

-Today, I want to give you an introduction to GitOps, talk about the good and bad, and also introduce some GitOps tools you can use to get started.
+GitOps, a trending approach for managing infrastructure as code (IaC), has gained significant popularity in recent times.
+In this article, we will provide you with a comprehensive introduction to GitOps, highlighting its advantages and disadvantages.
+Additionally, we will explore a selection of GitOps tools that can assist you in initiating your GitOps journey.

+Let's dive into this topic and discover how GitOps can revolutionize your infrastructure management practices.

 This post is part of ["Azure Arc Series - Manage an on-premises Kubernetes Cluster with Azure Arc"](/manage-on-premises-kubernetes-with-azure-arc).

 ## What is GitOps?

-Infrastructure as code is nothing new and there are many popular tools such as Terraform, Pulumi, Ansible, and many more.
-IaC means that you have the configuration of your infrastructure in a file, mostly a YAML file.
-The advantage is that you can take this file and deploy it as often as you want.
-This enables you to have fast and repeatable deployments.

-With the rise of Kubernetes and cloud environments, we see more and more topics as code, such as network as code, configuration as code, or security as code.
-This allows developers to have everything as code.
-All these configuration files also come with more complexity.
-This is where GitOps comes into play.
+GitOps is an approach that leverages the concept of infrastructure as code (IaC) to streamline the management of complex configurations.
+While traditional IaC tools like Terraform and Ansible focus on deploying infrastructure, GitOps takes it a step further by utilizing a separate Git repository to store all configuration files.

-GitOps usually uses a separate Git repository that contains all your configuration files.
-This already allows developers to have a single source of truth and also allows them to create pipelines that deploy these configuration files.
-Therefore, you should always know what version of your configuration is running in a given environment.
-Additionally, since the changes are deployed via a pipeline, the developers don't need access to the infrastructure anymore which will lead to increased security.
+By centralizing configurations in a Git repository, developers can establish a single source of truth for their infrastructure.
+This enables version control and facilitates the implementation of robust deployment pipelines.
+With GitOps, you can ensure that you always have visibility into which version of the configuration is running in a specific environment.

+One of the key advantages of GitOps is its ability to promote repeatable and scalable deployments.
+By treating infrastructure changes as code, you can achieve fast and reliable deployments through automation.
+This not only enhances efficiency but also fosters collaboration among teams by providing a standardized and easily understandable representation of the infrastructure.

+Another benefit of GitOps is improved security.
+With GitOps, developers no longer require direct access to the underlying infrastructure.
+Instead, changes are implemented through controlled pipelines, reducing the risk of unauthorized modifications and enhancing overall security posture.

+As Kubernetes and cloud environments continue to gain prominence, GitOps becomes even more relevant.
+It extends the concept of IaC to cover additional aspects such as network configurations, security policies, and application configurations.
+This comprehensive approach allows developers to manage all aspects of their infrastructure and configurations as code, simplifying complex deployments and ensuring consistency across environments.

+In the following sections, we will explore both the advantages and potential challenges of adopting GitOps.
+We will also introduce you to some popular GitOps tools that can help you kickstart your GitOps journey.

 ## Deployment Modes